GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 }
 ```

-You will then reference this saving function within `on_finish` tags within
+You will then reference this saving function within `on_finish` or `on_start` tags within
-your jsPsych timeline when you would like to write data to S3.
+your jsPsych timeline when you would like to save data to S3.
 Remember to pass
 in a participant identifier and the data to be saved in CSV format.
 This will
 look like:

 ```
 ...,
 on_finish: function() {

   const id = "<whatever-the-subject-id-is>" const csv = jsPsych.data.get().csv()